-The Working Party presented their recommendations to the Chief Executive last year.
+The Working Party presented their recommendations to the Chief Executive. last year.
 The Chief Executive has now approved their recommendations and appointed a small sub-committee to oversee the implementation of the assessment.
-Senior Firefighter Mike Meaden from Dunedin will act as Project Manager for the implementation.
-The PCA will come into force from 1 July 2003.
+Senior Firefighter Mike Me Dunedin will act as Project Manager for the implementation.
+The PCA will comecame -into force from 1 July 2003 and was reviewed by the parties in 2015.